Lou Antonio: Career

 As a director, Antonio mostly worked in television, notably including: The Flying Nun, The Young Rebels, Banacek, The Partridge Family, The Rockford Files, Owen Marshall: Counselor at Law, Picket Fences, American Gothic, Party of Five, Dawson's Creek, Chicago Hope, CSI: Crime Scene Investigation, and The West Wing.
 His last work was on Boston Legal in 2007.

 Personal life

 Antonio was married to fellow Actors Studio member, Lane Bradbury and they had two daughters.
 The couple divorced in 1980.
 Their daughter Elkin Antoniou is a writer, director and award-winning documentarian.

-Antonio's elder brother, Jim Antonio, and sister-in-law, Hildy Brooks, are also actors.
+Antonio's elder brother, James Antonio, and sister-in-law, Hilda Brawner, are also actors.